 We stumbled upon this gem after reading a local blog that said ignore the fact that this is located on a college campus and go where the locals go.
 We found parking fairly easily right next to the lakefront and started walking along the terrace.
 Folks from all walks of life can be found soaking up the sun, enjoying a beer or eating alfresco all while taking in the best sunset in Madison.
 I recommend grabbing an ice cream cone, pulling up one of the terraces famous sunburst chairs, sit back and relax.
 Even the littlest member of your family will enjoy a trip to the terrace.

 Pat O’Malley’s Jet Room

-Our trip to Madison went by too quick and left us wanting to explore more of this great city.
+Our 48 hours in Madison Wisconsin went by too quick and left us wanting to explore more of this great city.
 We are hoping to return to experience more of what Wisconsin has to offer.
 We spent most of our days at the EPIC Headquarters which is truly a sight to behold if you are in the health care profession or just wanting to see an over the top corporate office.
-I may need to make a special post dedicated to EPIC.
-Until then sign up for to be on our mailing list!